What Is PKI? The Ultimate Guide to Public Key Infrastructure

 Certificate Lifecycle Management

-A certificate management system is a very important part of PKI management.
+Having a system for managing certificates across their entire lifecycle is very important for PKI management.
 Lifecycle management encompasses all phases of the certificate lifecycle, which can be broken down into the following phases:

-2. Certificate Issuance – The CA needs to validate the identity of the applicant, which is typically done through credentials or by trusting another CA that has already validated the applicant.
+2. Certificate Issuance: The CA validates the identity of the applicant, which is typically done through credentials or by trusting another CA that has already validated the applicant.

-3. Certificate Validation – During authentication, the RADIUS server validates the certificate against its trust store and checks revocation status using certificate revocation list (CRL) or Online Certificate Standard Protocol (OCSP) to confirm that the certificate is still valid and hasn’t expired or been revoked.
+3. Certificate Validation: During authentication, the RADIUS server validates the certificate against its trust store and checks revocation status using a certificate revocation list (CRL) or Online Certificate Standard Protocol (OCSP) to confirm that the certificate is still valid and hasn’t expired or been revoked.

-4. Certificate Revocation – Certificates contain an expiration date that’s specified when they are first issued.
+4. Certificate Revocation: Certificates are issued with an expiration date.
 When that date is reached, the certificate will automatically be considered invalid for any authentication attempt.
-Certificate revocation can occur through a CRL, a Delta CRL, or OSCP.
+Certificate revocation can occur through a CRL, a Delta CRL, or OCSP.

-5. Certificate Renewal – Instead of automatically being shunted to a CRL, some CAs have settings that renew certificates upon expiration date, though typically they re-verify identity.
-At this time, you can choose whether to generate a new key pair – effectively making it a totally new certificate.
+5. Certificate Renewal: Instead of automatically being shunted to a CRL, some CAs have settings that renew certificates upon expiration date, which typically involves re-verifying identity.
+At this time, you can choose to generate a new key pair, effectively making it a totally new certificate.

-Effectively managing certificates can be simple if you have a proper automation tool, a well-secured certificate database, and methods of synchronization between your certificate database and your Identity Provider.
-A common way organizations automate certificate management is using the Intune CA Partner API, which is implemented with the SecureW2 PKI.
+Effectively managing certificates requires a proper automation tool, a well-secured certificate database, and methods of synchronization between your certificate database and your Identity Provider.
+Many organizations automate certificate management by using the Intune CA Partner API, which is implemented with the SecureW2 PKI.

 Certificate Policies

 Certificate policies in general should be aligned closely with existing policies in your Identity Provider or MDM.
-This is what makes APIs such as the Intune CA Partner API so great, because it’s just an extension of all the policies that exist in Intune.
+APIs such as the Intune CA Partner API are great for this, as they extend all of the policies that exist in Intune.

 Hardware Security Module (HSM)